-Results of Portal Hypertension
+Results of portal hypertension

-Fetor hepaticus is a late sign of hepatocellular failure, and indicates the onset of hepatic encephalopathy, a condition in which the consciousness is affected along with other motor parameters by the elevated levels of toxic substances in the brain.
+Fetor hepaticus is a late sign of hepatocellular failure and indicates the onset of hepatic encephalopathy, a condition in which the consciousness is affected along with other motor parameters, by the elevated levels of toxic substances in the brain.
 Other conditions associated with fetor hepaticus include diabetic ketoacidosis, and isopropyl alcohol poisoning.